Lone yachtsman rescued from sinking boat after cries heard on radio

 - Published

-A lone yachtsman had to be rescued from his sinking boat off the Scottish Borders coast.
+A lone yachtsman has been rescued from his sinking boat off the Scottish Borders coast.

 Eyemouth RNLI was called out shortly after 14:15 on Tuesday to reports the vessel had capsized near the harbour.